-Twelve commissioned by Portraits of Recovery is Melanie Manchot's major new multi channel video installation exploring the intimate stories, rituals, repetitions and ruptures of lives spent in addiction and recovery.
+Twelve commissioned by Portraits of Recovery was Melanie Manchot's major new multi channel video installation exploring the intimate stories, rituals, repetitions and ruptures of lives spent in addiction and recovery.
 Inspired by the visual acuity of renowned contemporary filmmakers, the work connects and collapses individual recollections in which everyday situations, events and activities are rendered dramatic or abstract and infused with tragedy, pathos and humour.

 Referencing iconic scenes from the films of Michael Haneke, Gus van Sant, Bela Tarr and Chantal Akerman – a ferry journey across the Mersey, a darkened room looking out on to an early morning street, a car wash, the cutting of daisies with small scissors, the obsessive cleaning of a floor

 Manchot’s work has been widely exhibited in galleries, museums and film festivals internationally including at Whitechapel Gallery and The Photographers’ Gallery, London; MOCAK Museum of Contemporary Art, Krakow; GoMA, Glasgow; and Portland Institute for Contemporary Art, Oregon.

 Twelve is a Portraits of Recovery touring exhibitions project developed by Melanie Manchot working with Action on Addiction, the Ley Community and the Psychosocial Research Unit at the University of Central Lancashire.

-An edited version of Twelve features in Group Therapy: Mental Distress in a Digital Age at FACT, Liverpool, 5 March – 17 May 2015.
+Twelve is financially supported by Small Arts Awards from the Wellcome Trust and Arts Council England through the National Lottery.An edited version of Twelve features in Group Therapy: Mental Distress in a Digital Age at FACT, Liverpool, 5 March – 17 May 2015.